ucsd-progsys/131-web/lectures/02-haskell.md

 * meaning _exactly same as_ `let`, but
 * can specify them in _any_ order.

-(Seems wierd at first, but truly beautiful.)
+(Seems strange at first, but truly beautiful.)

 ## Anonymous Functions